Language Barriers Impact Outcomes

 Sales and Onboarding, Customer Service Interactions, Workforce Communication

-If your organization relies on bilingual employees, it’s important to verify whether they are qualified to interpret, not just speak another language.
+If your organization depends on bilingual employees, it’s important to confirm they are qualified to interpret, not just conversationally fluent, so communication remains accurate and compliant.

 | Scenario | Recommended Solution |